jepser/typeform-gravity-forms-addon/readme.txt

 == Description ==

-Now you can typeformize forms generated with Gravity Forms in to Typeform.
+Now you can typeformize forms generated with Gravity Forms into Typeform.

 > <strong> Note: </strong><br>
-> This is a MVP for Gravity Forms addon, any suggestions send them to the plugin forum.
+> This is a MVP for Gravity Forms addon, any suggestions send them thru the plugin forum.

 <strong>Roadmap:</strong>